Distribution is the process of fulfilling orders.

 In other words, receiving orders, raising invoices, packing, shipping, receiving payments and calculating royalties.

 When your book is ready for publication, we will discuss the distribution with you and explain all of the possibilities.

-Books on Amazon are normally printed by Amazon’s own printers.
+Books on Amazon are normally printed on demand by Amazon’s own printers in the US, UK and Europe.

-The books are printed in the US, UK and Europe and can normally be printed and despatched within 1 working day.
+Standard books can be printed and despatched within 1 working day to Amazon Prime members.

-Amazon act as a retailer and they charge 40% of the cover price as a commission
+Amazon act as a retailer - they charge 40% of the cover price as a commission.

 They also charge for the cost of printing the book.

-Most Authors choose to print a small stock of books for themselves and for local sales.
+Most Authors require a small stock of books for themselves and for local sales.

-It is not economical to print one book at a time because of the delivery and admin charges.
+It isn't economical to print one book at a time because of the delivery and admin charges.

 On the other hand, you don’t want to print too many books that might not sell.